 To avoid making mistakes, it’s best to nip it in the bud — during the writing phase.
 Be sensitive to spelling mistakes like there and their, it’s and its, form and from.

 The occasional slip is not going to lose you a lot of readers, but making the same mistakes repeatedly is going to annoy people.

 Txt talk is the language used by people on mobile phones, which will save character space and make writing easier and quicker.
 It has its place and its uses on mobile phones, but not on a blog.
 It makes your blog harder to read.

-The people reading your blog have been reading since childhood to the point where they can glance at text and know what it means without needing to physically read it.
-Txt talk however requires thought in order to interpret it, so do not use it.
+The people reading your blog have been reading since childhood to the point where they can glance at the text and know what it means without needing to physically read it.
+Txt talk, however, requires thought in order to interpret it, so do not use it.

 6. Proofread line by line